-- 4.8.1 Coordinator positions or other reassigned positions selected through a formal hiring process shall be subject to regular evaluation.
-This excludes reassigned-time positions selected by election or appointment, such as SCFA officers and officers of the Academic Senate and some of its subcommittees. - 4.8.2 Coordinator evaluations shall be managed by the manager supervising the position (which may be different from the faculty member's Division Dean), with input from the constituents served by the Coordinator role. - 4.8.3 To ensure that faculty serving in Coordinator roles receive timely feedback on performance, the Coordinator evaluation may occur on a schedule independent of the regularly scheduled faculty evaluation. - 4.8.3.1 For both Division Coordinators and District-Wide Coordinators, the first coordinator evaluation shall occur no later than the 8th week of the second semester of the assignment. - 4.8.3.2 Subsequent evaluations shall occur as follows: - If the first evaluation is fully satisfactory, the follow up evaluation shall occur in the 4th semester of the assignment, no later than the 8th week. - If the first evaluation finds any unsatisfactory area(s) of performance, the follow-up evaluation shall occur in the 3rd semester of the assignment, no later than the 8th week. - For 3-year assignments, evaluations shall occur in the 3rd year only if deemed necessary by the evaluation team on the basis of the 2nd year evaluation.
+- 4.10.1 Coordinator positions or other reassigned positions selected through a formal hiring process shall be subject to regular review.
+This excludes reassigned time positions selected by election or appointment, such as SCFA officers and officers of the Academic Senate and some of its subcommittees. - 4.10.2 Coordinator performance reviews shall be managed by the manager supervising the position (which may be different from the faculty member's Division Dean), with input from the constituents served by the Coordinator role. - 4.10.3 To ensure that faculty serving in Coordinator roles receive timely feedback on performance, the Coordinator review may occur on a schedule independent of the regularly scheduled faculty performance review. - 4.10.3.1 The first coordinator review shall occur no later than the 8th week of the second semester of the assignment. - 4.10.3.2 Subsequent reviews shall occur as follows: If the first review is fully satisfactory, the follow-up review shall occur in the 4th semester of the assignment, no later than the 8th week.
+If the first review finds any unsatisfactory area(s) of performance, the follow-up review shall occur in the 3rd semester of the assignment, no later than the 8th week.
+For 3-year assignments, reviews shall occur in the 3rd year only if deemed necessary by the review team on the basis of the 2nd year review. - 4.10.4 A second consecutive unsatisfactory Coordinator performance review shall result in the initiation of a hiring process to select a new person to assume that Coordinator role with the start of the following semester.

-4.8.4 A second consecutive unsatisfactory Coordinator evaluation shall result in the initiation of a hiring process to select a new person to assume that Coordinator role with the start of the following semester.
+4.11 Components of the Formal Written Performance Review:

-4.9 Components of the Formal Written Evaluation:
+- 4.11.1 Mitigating factors which may influence job performance. - 4.11.2 Observable or verifiable behavior or information.

-- 4.9.1 Significant data regarding mitigating factors which may influence job performance. - 4.9.2 Based in terms of observable or verifiable behavior or information. - 4.9.3 Based only on job-related criteria and factors. - 4.9.4 Based upon data obtained from student evaluations, normal daily operational interactions, classroom visitations, and verifiable student comments and observations.
-Student evaluation forms are not to be given to the instructor until final grades are posted whereupon the instructor may make further comments on the evaluation report covering that class(es). - 4.9.5 No anonymous, third-party statements will be included in any evaluation; this provision does not pertain to student comments. - 4.9.6 Narrative comments by both evaluator and the instructor. - 4.9.7 Any recommendations for improvement.
+- 4.11.3 Job-related criteria and factors. - 4.11.4 Data obtained from student evaluations, normal daily operational interactions, classroom visitations, and verifiable student comments and observations.
+Student evaluation forms are not to be given to the instructor until final grades are posted whereupon the instructor may make further comments on the evaluation report covering that class(es). - 4.11.5 No anonymous, third-party statements will be included in any evaluation; this provision does not pertain to student comments. - 4.11.6 Narrative comments by both evaluator and the instructor. - 4.11.7 Any recommendations for improvement.

-4.10 Formal Evaluation Procedures:
+4.12 Formal Peer Review Procedures: